MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-vms-with-ha-dr.md

 ms.custom: devx-track-java, devx-track-javaee, devx-track-javaee-websphere, devx-track-javaee-was, devx-track-javaee-was-vm, migration-java, devx-track-extended-java
 ---

-# Tutorial: Migrate WebSphere Server to Azure Virtual Machines with high availability and disaster recovery
+# Tutorial: Migrate WebSphere Application Server to Azure Virtual Machines with high availability and disaster recovery

-This tutorial shows you a simple and effective way to implement high availability and disaster recovery (HA/DR) for Java using WebSphere Server on Azure Virtual Machines (VMs).
-The solution illustrates how to achieve a low Recovery Time Objective (RTO) and Recovery Point Objective (RPO) using a simple database driven Jakarta EE application running on WebSphere.
+This tutorial shows you a simple and effective way to implement high availability and disaster recovery (HA/DR) for Java using WebSphere Application Server on Azure Virtual Machines (VMs).
+The solution illustrates how to achieve a low Recovery Time Objective (RTO) and Recovery Point Objective (RPO) using a simple database driven Jakarta EE application running on WebSphere Application Server.
 HA/DR is a complex topic, with many possible solutions.
 The best solution depends on your unique requirements.
 For other ways to implement HA/DR, see the resources at the end of this article.

 In this tutorial, you learn how to: